brand_logo

 “The Rassias Method® for foreign language was invented by Dartmouth Professor John Rassias in the 1960s.”

-Being founded in the century over 250 years ago by Reverend Eleazar Wheelock definitely puts it on the list of the oldest colleges in the US.
-Knowing Dr. Seuss studied here itself implies how brilliant, one of the first and oldest universities in the US is.
-Dartmouth College is a 269-acre campus built on the riverbank of the Connecticut River.
-The foundational objective of one of the oldest colleges in the US was to impart education to the youths of Indian tribes, English youth, and others.
+Being founded in the century, over 250 years ago by Reverend Eleazar Wheelock, definitely puts it in the list of the oldest colleges in the US list.
+The foundational objective of one of the oldest schools in America was to impart education to the youths of Indian tribes, English youth, and others.
 Owing to the unwavering commitment, there are more than 1,200 native graduates in the alumni circle and more than 200 students representing 70+ tribal nations and communities.

 14. College of Charleston